Mirorly

 The honest version of self-assessment

-Self-assessment fails in two ways more often than it succeeds.
+Self-assessment fails in three ways more often than it succeeds.

 The first failure is performance of humility.
 You sit down to assess yourself and write: "I could be more patient.
 I should listen more.
 I tend to take on too much."
 It feels honest because it's self-critical.
 It isn't.
 It's the answer you'd give a manager you don't trust.
 Real self-assessment surfaces specifics — not "I should listen more," but "In Tuesday's product review I cut Dan off twice when he was about to push back on the timeline.
 I did this because I wanted the meeting to end."

 The second failure is performance of confidence.
 You sit down and write: "I think I'm doing well.
 The team seems happy.
 I communicate clearly."
 This is the answer you'd give in a job interview.
 It's also useless, because it's a list of conclusions without evidence.
-Real self-assessment names what evidence you'd accept against your own conclusions.
+Real self-assessment names what evidence you'd accept against your own conclusions — and that's harder than it sounds: organizational psychologist Tasha Eurich's research found that 95% of people believe they're self-aware while only 10–15% actually are.

 The honest version is something else entirely.
 It looks like a quiet hour with a pen, asking yourself questions whose answers you don't already have ready.